Jamie Thraves: Career

 Thraves made his first feature, The Low Down (2000), with Film 4.
 It starred Aidan Gillen, Kate Ashfield, Tobias Menzies, Dean Lennox Kelly, Adam Buxton and Joe Cornish.
 The film was named among the "neglected masterpieces" of film history by The Observer in its rundown of 50 Lost Movie Classics.

 His second feature, The Cry of the Owl (2009), an international co-production with BBC Films, starred Paddy Considine and Julia Stiles.
 It was based on the novel of the same name by Patricia Highsmith.

 His third feature film, Treacle Jr. (2010), reunited him with Aidan Gillen.
 At the film's world premiere at the 21st Dinard British Film Festival it won the Hitchcock D'Or - Grand Jury Prize.
-Thraves reportedly remortgaged his house to make the film.
 Treacle Jr. had its UK Premiere at the 54th BFI London Film Festival.
 Time Out said of Treacle Jr. "Funny, touching and gritty, this coolly rendered observation on need and rejection really is a Brit drama to shout about".

-Thraves' fourth feature film, Pickups (2017), is the third to star long-term collaborator Aidan Gillen.
+Thraves' fourth feature film, Pickups (2017), is the third to star long-term collaborator Aidan Gillen, who co-wrote the script.